KenEucker/biketag-website/README.md

 ## Why?

 To allow anyone and everyone to play BikeTag!
 This site will ingest the Reddit posts playing biketag for a configured subreddit, and display them on biketag.
-Conversely, using the site you can create a new tag and will be automagically posted to Reddit!
-This lets anyone play the game without needing to know how to imgur or having a reddit account, while continuing to support those who have been playing biketag on reddit as well!
+Conversely, using the site you can create a new tag that will be automatically posted to Reddit!
+This lets anyone play the game without needing to know how to imgur or have a reddit account, while continuing to support those who have been playing biketag on reddit as well!

 ## Features of the webapp